segunofe/TerraformStartHere/README.md

 On Windows: https://youtu.be/4yvlR4_5ZF0

-Step 2: Create a folder, switch to folder and create the terraform files
+Step 2: On VS Code, create a folder, switch to folder and create the terraform files

 mkdir terraform-project